Anti-Hungarian sentiment: Ukraine (1991–present)

-Hungarian speakers first settled in Zakarpattia (Hungarian: Kárpátalja) in the 800s.
-The region was part of the Kingdom of Hungary from then till 1918.
 Before the Holocaust and Soviet deportations, there were approximately 250,000 Hungarian speakers in Zakarpattia, around 27% of the total population.
 They constituted majorities or pluralities in several towns and cities, including Mukachevo (Hungarian: Munkács.)
 Many of these Hungarian speakers were also Jews.
 Today, Hungarian speakers are around 15% of the population in Zakarpattia, numbering around 150,000, forming majorities or pluralities along the Hungarian border and in some towns, including Berehove (Hungarian: Beregszász.)